hexique/FUSH/README.md

 `repeat` - start cycle from start\
 `func` - declare a function.
 Usage: func name\
 `args` - used in functions, declare a argumets in function\
-`back` - returns a value in function
+`back` - returns a value in function\
-`incase` - checks for errors in the code
+`incase` - checks for errors in the code\
 `occurred` - executing if error occurred

 ## Functions
-`rand` - Returns random number from x to y, takes 2 arguments
+`rand` - returns random number from x to y, takes 2 arguments\
+`lenght` - returns lenght of string\
+`lowercase` - returns string in lower case\
+`uppercase` - returns string in upper case\
+`root` - returns square root of number.
+Takes 1 argument\
+`fact` - returns factorial of number.
+Takes 1 argument\
+`wait` - waiting for a certain amount of time in ms. Takes 1 argument

 ## How to install
 1. Go to newest version branch